14 Theories for LLLT and HILT

 Another growing trend is to treat the brain stem and top of the spinal column.
 This is most important for any neurological issues.
 The theory here is that there may be a blockage in the area and a small dosage in the area might assist in clearing the blockage.
 I recently had a doctor compare it to sludge buildup in the area.
 With a class 4 system, using the laser in this area for about 2 minutes gives the patients a great experience.
 In addition to possibly unblocking energy in the area, it is like giving your patients a warm blanket at the beginning of the session.
 They will love it.
 This is really a secondary treatment principal to be used in conjunction with direct treatment of the critical area.

-Another interesting trend in laser therapy is the treatment of the blood.
-This practice goes back over 25 year to some positive research in Russia.
-For people who have problems in a lot of different areas or mysterious issues, treating the main arteries can support the entire body using biophotomodulation.
+Another interesting theory in laser therapy is the intravenous treatment of the blood.
+This practice goes back to 1981 with some positive research in Russia.
+Originally, they used an I.V. setup to get the laser in direct contact with the blood.
+Now, we typically just place the laser over an area with major blood flow.
+For people who have problems in alot of different areas or mysterious issues, treating the main arteries can support the entire body using biophotomodulation.
 In this theory, we are triggering the chemical release in the blood that will flow through the problem areas.
 These dosages can be relatively high but it is often delivered slowly.
 Red lasers are best for this application but any wavelength can be used.

 13. Stem Cells Production